 The honest answer: probably not right away, and probably not for this alone.
 OCR — the Office for Civil Rights, the agency that enforces HIPAA — does not conduct proactive sweeps looking for outdated Notices of Privacy Practices.
 Their enforcement is primarily complaint-driven and breach-driven.
 They investigate when a patient files a complaint or when a breach is reported.

 However — and this is the important part — if your practice is investigated for any reason (a patient complaint, a breach report, a random audit), OCR will review your entire compliance program.
-If they find that your NPP has not been updated to reflect the 2024 Privacy Rule changes, that becomes an additional finding.
+If they find that your NPP has not been updated to reflect the Part 2 / substance use disorder NPP requirements that took effect February 16, 2026, that becomes an additional finding.
 It signals to the investigator that your compliance program is not being actively maintained, which can escalate the severity of whatever brought them to your door in the first place.

-Under the HIPAA enforcement framework, penalties for Privacy Rule violations range from $141 to $71,162 per violation depending on the level of culpability.
-A practice that genuinely did not know about the requirement and corrects it quickly is in a very different position than a practice that knew and ignored it.
+Under the HIPAA enforcement framework, civil monetary penalties are tiered by level of culpability and are adjusted for inflation every year, so the exact figures change annually — the lowest tier runs in the low hundreds of dollars per violation and the highest tier (willful neglect, uncorrected) reaches into the millions of dollars per year.
+A practice that genuinely did not know about a requirement and corrects it quickly is in a very different position than a practice that knew and ignored it.
 The fact that you are reading this article and taking action puts you in the first category.

 What Exactly Needs to Change in My NPP?

 You do not need to rewrite your entire Notice of Privacy Practices from scratch.
-You need to add specific new content.
-Here is what the updated NPP must include.
+After the Purl decision, the required change is narrower than what was originally announced for the February 2026 deadline.
+Here is what actually applies.

 Part 2 / Substance Use Disorder Section (If Applicable)